 Tethered cord syndrome can be divided into two categories: congenital (primary) or acquired (secondary).
 Congenital tethered cord syndrome can be caused by an abnormally thick filum terminale.
 This is the tissue found between the end of the spinal cord and the sacrum.
 Congenital tethered cord is also common in infants born with spina bifida.
 Oftentimes symptoms do not occur until the child begins to grow and the tether causes stretching of the spinal cord.

-An acquired tethered cord occurs after another complication affects the spine.
-This can include infections, severe spinal trauma, tumors, the development of cysts (syrinx) in the spine (a condition known as syringomyelia), and scar tissue that can develop after spinal surgery.
+An acquired tethered cord occurs after another complication affects the spine, altering its normal structure or function.
+This can include severe infections, significant spinal trauma, the growth of tumors, the development of fluid-filled cysts (syrinx) in the spine (a condition known as syringomyelia), and the formation of scar tissue that can develop after previous spinal surgeries.

-In cases where patients experience symptoms and a tethered cord is suspected, your clinician and/or a neurologist and neurosurgeon will order one or more specialized tests to examine the spinal cord.
-These tests can include:
+In cases where patients experience characteristic symptoms and a tethered cord is suspected, your primary clinician and/or a specialist such as a neurologist or neurosurgeon will order one or more specialized imaging tests to carefully examine the spinal cord and surrounding anatomical structures.
+These comprehensive diagnostic tests can include:

-In addition to these tests, your clinician will conduct a physical examination and discuss symptoms you may be experiencing.
+In addition to these advanced imaging tests, your clinician will conduct a thorough physical and neurological examination.
+They will also discuss the specific symptoms you may be experiencing, their severity, and how they impact your daily life to form a complete clinical picture and determine the best path forward.

-The main treatment for tethered cord syndrome is surgical intervention, however, not everyone requires surgery.
-When tethering does not contribute to symptoms or the symptoms are minimal, a neurosurgeon may recommend regular observation until symptoms develop or worsen.
+The primary treatment for tethered cord syndrome is surgical intervention; however, it is important to note that not everyone requires immediate surgery.
+When tethering does not contribute to noticeable symptoms or the symptoms are minimal and manageable, a neurosurgeon may recommend a conservative approach of regular observation and clinical monitoring until symptoms develop or worsen.

-For surgical intervention, a neurosurgeon will perform a lumbar laminectomy in order to release the spinal cord, allowing it to move freely.
-In most cases, patients experience symptom relief after surgery and the progression of the condition stops.
-However, there is the possibility of re-tethering, so regular monitoring is required.
+For surgical intervention, a neurosurgeon will typically perform a procedure known as a lumbar laminectomy in order to carefully release the spinal cord, allowing it to move freely once again.
+In most cases, patients experience significant symptom relief after surgery and the progression of the condition stops.
+However, there is always the possibility of re-tethering over time, so regular, ongoing monitoring by your medical team is required.

 RTHM’s Co-Founder and Chief Medical Officer, Dr. Jennifer Curtin sat down with Gez Medinger to discuss Tethered Cord Syndrome and other common structural disorders and how these conditions appear often in those with ME/CFS and now in those with Long COVID.
 Listen to Dr. Curtin explain these conditions and how they relate to each other in the links below.